MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

     ![Screenshot highlighting the "Enable continuous integration" check box.](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline20.png)

-1. They select **Save & Queue** to run the full pipeline.
+1. They select **Save & queue** to run the full pipeline.
 A new build is triggered, which in turn creates the first release of the application to the Azure App Service.

     ![Screenshot of the "Save & queue" button.](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline21.png)